jonjamz/blaze-forms/README.md

 About
 -----

-Build production-ready, reactive forms in minutes.
+Build production-ready, reactive forms ***in minutes***.
 Validation is handled using [SimpleSchemas](https://github.com/aldeed/meteor-simple-schema)--however, these are not required.

 #### Overview